 The lovely—yet poisonous—bog rosemary, Andromeda polifolia, is a small evergreen shrub that is usually found in marshy conditions.
 It features blue-green leaves and clusters of pink or white blossoms.
-This plant usually takes a lot watering.
+This plant usually takes a lot of watering.
 It should be planted in wet or moist areas, hence the name "bog" rosemary.
 During dry periods or droughts, you should water often.

 Bog Rosemary is poisonous because of andromedotoxin, also known as grayanotoxin, found in all parts of the plant.
 Take this into careful consideration when deciding to grow this shrub at your home, especially if you have pets or children.
 If ingested, the poison in the shrub can lower blood pressure and may cause respiratory problems, dizziness, vomiting, or diarrhea.